Cherry Shrimp Molting Problems: How To Deal With Those?

 Don’t Take Things Into Your Own Hands

-When cherry shrimps suffer from molting problem, it can get very tough for the owner to bear that.
+When cherry shrimp suffer from molting problems, it can be very tough for the owner to bear.
 So, many beginners want to help out the shrimp manually.
-Though helping your shrimp may sound wonderful and all, it is actually putting the shrimp’s life more at risk.
+Though helping your shrimp may sound wonderful, it actually puts the shrimp’s life at risk.

 Shrimps are very delicate creatures.
-No matter how much careful you are, there is always a chance of you crushing the shrimp’s legs or carapace, which even makes the shrimps more miserable.
+No matter how careful you are, you may crush the shrimp’s legs or carapace, which can make the shrimp even more miserable.

-So, no matter how much experienced you are, unless you are not a doctor specialized for shrimps, I’ll not recommend to help the shrimps when they are having trouble with molting.
+So, no matter how experienced you are, unless you are a doctor specializing in shrimp, I’ll not recommend helping the shrimp when they are having trouble with molting.
 Without doing that, you can ask for a professional vet’s help.
 He should be able to do something for your shrimp.

 Just keep your hopes up and let nature do its job.